SimpliSolve/ai-innovation-talent-hunt-dataset/sample_test_phase_1/README.md

 - **Working code** – We encourage you to focus on getting the end‑to‑end code working and learning from the data.
 Any fully working submission is welcome.
 - **Number of Submissions** – We will take a total of max 5 submissions per team during the testing period.

+## Note
+'year' column is removed from `known_reviewers_known_movies.csv`and 'user_review' is entirely optional field, not mandatory for testing.